ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.en-ca.md

 falco-falcosidekick-ui   LoadBalancer   10.3.198.190   xx.xx.xx.xx   2802:31222/TCP   130m
 ```

-Open your browser and point to http://< EXTERNAL-IP >:2802 value using the credentials below:
+Open your browser and go to `http://< EXTERNAL-IP >:2802` using the credentials below:

-* Login: my-user (or the login you defined in `helm install` command)
+- Login: my-user (or the login you defined in the `helm install` command)
-* Password: my-password (or the password you defined in `helm install` command)
+- Password: my-password (or the password you defined in the `helm install` command)

 ![Falcosidekick UI](images/falcosidekick-ui.png){.thumbnail}

 ![Falcosidekick UI](images/falcosidekick-ui-2.png){.thumbnail}

-Click on "EVENTS" tab:
+Click the "EVENTS" tab:

 ![Falcosidekick UI](images/falcosidekick-ui-search.png){.thumbnail}